NiccoloNiccoli/dla-projects/Lab3/readme.md

 Our hypotesis about this failure is that the REINFORCE algorithm is not strong enough to make the agent learn how to solve the environment.
 For this reason we tried to solve that environment with a more powerful technique in [Experiment 4](#experiment-4).

-Here there is a GIF of our agent trying to land correctly:
+Here there is a GIF of our agent trying to land:

 ![Example of episode on LunarLander](../images/Lab3/Ex3/lunar_lander.gif)

 ## Experiment 4